 Group Activities and Discussion Questions:

-Poll students: Who has used face ID or fingerprint scanning?
+- Poll students: Has anyone used palm-scanning while shopping?
 What has been their experience.

 - Divide students into teams.
 Have each team list the positive and negative factors for using palm-screening for consumers.
 What are the positive and negative factors for businesses?